Parsippany NJ Final Restraining Order (FRO) Lawyer

 3) The victim is in reasonable fear for their safety and a restraining order is necessary to ensure their safety.

-Contact a Roxbury NJ Restraining Order Lawyer for a Free Consultation
+Contact a Morristown NJ Restraining Order Lawyer for a Free Consultation

 Under certain circumstances, there are two separate and distinct proceedings in domestic violence case, so it is possible to have a criminal case and a restraining order hearing.
 In these scenarios, the criminal charge may be dismissed but the final restraining order issued – and vice versa.
 A skilled domestic violence defense lawyer can help you understand the difference and explore your options.
 If you or a loved one has been charged with a domestic violence criminal offense, or if you are facing a restraining order in Morris County, New Jersey, do not delay in speaking with an experienced restraining order lawyer.
 Contact the Tormey Law Firm today at (908) 336-5008 for a free consultation over the phone or an appointment at our Morristown office.